-If you take into account the feelings of grief and the need to adapt to the loss of a loved one, you need to consider carefully whether you want the responsibility of calculating the inheritance tax liability and taking on the risk of personal liability if things go wrong, as Deborah Adams, Director of Private Client Services at Parnalls Solicitors explains.
+If you take into account the feelings of grief and the need to adapt to the loss of a loved one, you need to consider carefully whether you want the responsibility of calculating the inheritance tax liability and taking on the risk of personal liability if things go wrong, as Deborah Adams, Director of the Wills and Probate Department at Parnalls Solicitors explains.

 You will be personally liable

 As the executor dealing with the estate, you could be liable for debts which are left unpaid.
 What does this mean in practice?
 You will have to pay out of your own pocket if a beneficiary does not receive their rightful inheritance from the estate, for example because you did not obtain the true market value for a property; or if an unknown beneficiary comes forward after you have distributed the estate; or when there is an outstanding inheritance tax bill.
 You will not be able to plead ignorance to avoid payment.
 This is a heavy risk to carry.